Skip to content

 Environment Variables

-Each process may also have a list of environment variables that are set on the container.
+Environment variables are shared among all workers within a service.
+Each service may have a list of environment variables that are set on its workers’ containers.

 Common uses for environment variables include: